Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 - Form fields must also have relative sizes to enlarge properly.
 - Try to make the container adaptive so they can increase in size when the text is zoomed in.
 - In Firefox, go to View>Zoom and activate Zoom text only, set the zoom to 200%.
 Verify that there is no loss of information (disappearance or overlapping text).
-- Content must respond to screen size changes, adjusting its contents without horizontal scroll even when screen width is reduced to 320 CSS pixels, unless special needs (map, table, diagram... ).
+- Content must respond to screen size changes, adjusting its contents without horizontal scroll even when screen width is reduced to 320 CSS pixels, unless special needs (map, table, diagram… ).

 ![screenshot Zoom settings In Firefox](./images/zoom-200.png)